 (quietly at RICHARD'S side)

 Send to Lord Stanley.
-Bid him bring his force
+Bid him bring his

 Before sun-rising, lest his son George fall

 Into the blind cave of eternal night Leave me.